futurice/clojure-workshop/materials/section-3/README.md

 - Data Structures
   - `nil` in ClojureScript corresponds to `null` and `undefined` in JavaScript, as opposed to just `null` in Java.
-  - Characters do not exist in Java, so a ClojureScript `\a` corresponds to the single letter string `"a"` in JavaScript
+  - Characters do not exist in JavaScript, so a ClojureScript `\a` corresponds to the single letter string `"a"` in JavaScript
 - Refs do not exist in ClojureScript (but we can just use Atoms instead, which work exactly the same as they do in Clojure)
 - ClojureScript only supports integer and floating point literals that can be mapped to JavaScript primitives.
   - Therefore, Ratio, BigDecimal & BigInteger do not exist in ClojureScript.